eddydong/eddydong.github.io/thunder.md

 ### THUNDER 2D

-A 2D shooting game I wrote in 2002 with Delphi + OpenGL.
+A 2D shooting game I wrote in 2002 with Delphi + DirectX.

 [GO BACK TO MAIN](index.md)